-What to Do if You’re the Victim of Harassment
+What to do if you’re the victim of employee harassment

 Being on the receiving end of harassment can be upsetting, humiliating, and downright soul-sucking.
-Who wants to come to work every day and ensure abuse?
+Who wants to come to work every day and endure abuse?

 The first thing to do if you experience harassment is to document the incident.
 Write down what happened, when and how it happened, and who was around to witness it.

 The next step involves seeking backup from those who saw you being harassed.
 Tell them that you intend to go to your manager and ask them to both document their accounts of what happened and pledge their support.